-You can also find exhaustive list of culture media used in bacteriology and its modification from the website of manufacturer of culture medium.
+You can also find an exhaustive list of culture media used in bacteriology and its modification from the website of the manufacturer of culture medium.

 - Bile esculin agar (BEA): It is used for the differential isolation and presumptive identification of group D streptococci and enterococci.

 - Bile esculin azide agar with vancomycin: Selective and differential culture media commonly used for the cultivation of vancomycin-resistant enterococci from clinical and surveillance specimens.